40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/reference/README.md

 * [How to deploy](#how-to-deploy)

 ## Architecture
-The recommended way to deploy FortiGates is a multi-AZ Active-Passive FGCP cluster with set of (up tp 3) load balancers to direct the traffic flows:
+The recommended way to deploy FortiGates is a multi-AZ Active-Passive FGCP cluster with set of (up tp 3) load balancers to direct the traffic flows (a pattern known as "load balancer sandwich"):
 ![FortiGate reference architecture overview](../../docs/img/fgt-ref-overview.png)

 [Read more about the reference architecture design and best practices](base.md)